 The Problem – Indoor pools plagued with poor air quality are suffering from a chloramine issue.
 That “pool smell” is often incorrectly attributed to chlorine.
-If you hear patrons complaining about an overuse of chlorine they’re likely misidentifying chlorine for chloramines – gaseous biproduct of used chlorine in your pool.
+If you hear patrons complaining about an overuse of chlorine they’re likely misidentifying chlorine for chloramines – the gaseous byproduct of used chlorine in your pool.
 Beyond smelling bad, chloramines are responsible for a bevy of other swimmer issues – red eyes, itchy skin, swimmers cough and an increased propensity of juvenile asthma, all of which can all be traced back to chloramines.

 The Cause – Combined chlorine (used chlorine in your pool that has been bound to organic or inorganic compounds) releases chloramines as a gas.
 Chloramines are heavier than air and tend to sit just above the pool surface, in close interaction with your patrons.
-Because of their low-lying location, they’re often not adequately removed from the environment without additional considerations to airflow control.
+Because of their low-lying location, they’re often not adequately removed from the natatorium environment without additional considerations to airflow control.
 Due to their enclosed nature, indoor pools are especially susceptible to chloramine issues.